chapel-lang/chapel/modules/standard/Socket.md

 ## Socket Module API

 To those familiar with the Unix socket API, the method names will feel familiar, though their usage will be somewhat simpler than the raw Unix socket API.
+The Module will comprise of three classes which will abstract lower order functions to higher and more intutive methods for user:
+- TCPConn : A TCP Socket with established connection
+- TCPListener : A TCP Socket listening for connections
+- UDPSocket : A connection less UDP Socket

 ## Connecting to remote sockets